Our Board of Directors

 Amy McCann

 Though officially described by many roles, Amy considers herself a Community Builder in everything that she does.
 In her work as a classroom teacher, Learning Specialist, and Founder / Director of Carousel Connections, Amy loves to bring people together to celebrate and share the gifts that they bring one another.
-At Carousel Connections, Amy helps young adults with developmental disabilities identify, develop, and share those gifts.
-As a Board Member of Families CCAN, she helps families of individuals with disabilities bring the dream of independent living to reality!
-While you were reading this, she cooked a delicious meal without you noticing!
+At Carousel Connections, Amy supports adults with disabilities identify, develop, and share those gifts and contribute to community.
+Partnerships are built and reciprocity develops with Amy as a sturdy pilot!

 Adam Rosenblatt